 - There is a degree of uncertainty about future funding levels for local government, with a funding review due and future changes to the Business Rates system.
 However, the Authority has determined that this uncertainty is not sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to reduce levels of service provision. - Judgement is applied to decisions concerning the Authority's property, plant and equipment in matters such as determining the classification of each asset and the appropriate basis for valuation.
 Assets are classified according to their characteristics, after comparing them to the guidelines set out within the Code, with these classifications kept under review.
-Valuations are made by a professional with appropriate and relevant qualifications at intervals not exceeding five years. - The Authority assesses any lease it enters into under the requirements of the code.
-The Authority's waste collection contract is deemed to contain an implied finance lease over the vehicles used in the operation of the contract.
-The vehicles have been added to the Authority's balance sheet and are depreciated in line with the term of the contract. - Appeals lodged against Business Rates assessments may succeed, resulting in the need to refund all or part of the Business Rates paid by the business concerned.
-The Authority has considered the potential effect of the appeals outstanding as at 31 March 2021 and has made a reasoned judgement of the potential effect of these appeals.
-Further details are given in Note 4 to the Collection Fund Statement. - Group Accounts The Authority has considered the nature of its relationships with the two limited companies in which it holds interests, and has classified them according to proper accounting practice.
+Valuations are made by a professional with appropriate and relevant qualifications at intervals not exceeding five years. - Appeals lodged against Business Rates assessments may succeed, resulting in the need to refund all or part of the Business Rates paid by the business concerned.
+The Authority has considered the potential effect of the appeals outstanding as at 31 March 2022 and has made a reasoned judgement of the potential effect of these appeals. - Group Accounts The Authority has considered the nature of its relationships with the companies in which it holds interests, and has classified them according to proper accounting practice.
 Although there is a requirement to produce group accounts where an entity has interests in subsidiaries, associates or joint arrangements, the Authority has considered the effect of the transactions as at 31 March and has concluded that group statements would not differ materially from the single entity statements.
-Further details are given in Note 15.
+Further details are given in Note 14.